-You must not lie on your operated shoulder.
-We recommend that you lie on your back or the opposite side, as you prefer.
-Ordinary pillows can be used to give you comfort and support (feather pillows are easier to use than foam ones).
+Sleeping can be a little uncomfortable if you try to lie on your operated shoulder.
+We recommend that you lie on your opposite side.

-Wear your sling whilst sleeping and do not remove at night time.
+Ordinary pillows can be used to give yourself comfort and support (feather pillows are easier to use than foam ones).
+Wear your sling whilst sleeping and do not remove it at night time.